matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 - `compilerPath` (optional) is a field with the path to the `zksolc` binary.
 By default, the binary in `$PATH` is used.
 If `compilerSource` is `docker`, this field is ignored.
 - `dockerImage` and `tag` make up the name of the compiler docker image.
 If `compilerSource` is `binary`, these fields are ignored.
 - `libraries` if your contract uses non-inlinable libraries as dependencies, they have to be defined here.
 Learn more about [compiling libraries here](./compiling-libraries.md)
-- `isSystem` represent whether to support compilation of zkSync-specific simulations
+- `isSystem` enables Yul instructions available only for zkSync system contracts and libraries
-- `forceEvmla` - force evmla when compiling
+- `forceEvmla` - falls back to EVM legacy assembly if there is a bug with Yul
 - `zksync` network option indicates whether zksolc is enabled on a certain network. `false` by default.
 Useful for multichain projects in which you can enable `zksync` only for specific networks.

 ::: warning